-Iran authorities hve banned Iranian political prisoner couple Fatemeh Mossanna and Hassan Sadeghi from visiting each other in prison.
+Iran authorities have banned political prisoner couple Fatemeh Mossanna and Hassan Sadeghi from visiting each other in prison.
 The ban was ordered because Hassan refused to wear prisoner clothes and shackles for the transfer.

 The ban was ordered because Mr. Sadeghi did not accept to wear the prisoners’ garb and be transferred with shackles and handcuffs.
 The prison’s supervisor thus ordered cancellation of the visit, the first after several months.

 The Iranian political prisoner couple were arrested on April 9, 2014, for organizing a mourning ceremony for Hassan Sadeghi’s father Gholamhossein Sadeghi, deceased on January 29, 2014, in Camp Liberty, Iraq, where PMOI members were held under siege.

 Since 2015, political prisoners Fatemeh Mossanna, detained in the Women’s Ward of Evin Prison, and Hassan Sadeqi, detained in Raja’i Shahr Prison in Karaj have been serving 15-year prison sentences.

 The Iranian regime’s agencies confiscated their house and their shop in March 2019.

 The government has confiscated all of the polirical prisoner couple’s properties, including what Hassan Sadeghi had inherited from his father.